WHEN TO KEEP YOUR CHILD HOME FROM SCHOOL

 GROWTH AND DEVELOPMENT

 The Pennsylvania State Laws require that information on AIDS be included in our curriculum.
 We also believe that to totally educate our students, it is our responsibility to present up-to-date information and emphasize the importance of healthful living.
-If you find this information objectionable and would like to have your child excused from this topic, please notify the school in writing.
+This information will be included in the Growth and Development lessons for 6th grades students.